claraqin/neonMicrobe/README.md

 ## Installation

-`neonMicrobe` is currently still in development, but it will soon be installable from GitHub using this code:
+The development version of `neonMicrobe` can be installed directly from this GitHub repo using this code:

 ```
 install.packages("devtools")